tgreve15/ExcelOuraVSTOAddIn/Readme.md

 ![Oura Command Bar](/_images/ExcelOuraTabBarCommands.jpg)

 ## Configuration Form
-Select the date range, fields and other information to include in Excel from your Oura dashboard
+Select the date range, fields and other information to include in Excel from your Oura dashboard.
+This is only available once your Oura Personal Access Token is configured below.
 ![Oura Configuration Form](/_images/ExcelOuraConfigurationForm.jpg)

 ## Configure Oura Token
+To access your Oura data, you need to create a "Personal Access Token" within the Oura Dashboard and enter that on this form in the Add-In.
+This is only stored locally and used each time a request is made to get data.
+"Test Token" will return your profile information configured in Oura.
 ![Oura Token Configuration](_images/ExcelOuraTokenConfiguration.jpg)